ClickerMonkey/Ents/README.md

 #### Components  <a name=components/>

 Components are values on an Entity.
-Components in EntityCore can be one of many types:
+Components in Ents can be one of many types:

 | Type       | Definition (where the component value is store) |
 |:---------- |:--------------------------------- |